Joseph Joanovici: Arrest and imprisonment

 Wybot accused the Paris Police Prefecture of protecting him and delaying his arrest.
 The ensuing scandal led to the resignation of Charles Luizet, the police prefect.

 Joseph Joanovici returned to France to surrender to the police: he set up a fake rendezvous in Phalsbourg on 26 November 1947, but instead went directly to the Préfecture de police, to avoid being arrested by the DST.
 He was jailed on 28 November at La Santé prison and charged with economic collaboration in July 1949, was tried without excessive enthusiasm and with contradictory findings: while he collaborated, he also armed the Resistance with the proceeds.
 "I didn't sell out to the Germans, since I was the one paying them!" he said, and also "What are is one supposed to do against the Germans?
 What I did was make a fortune."
 Joanovici was sentenced to five years in prison, but was freed in 1952.
 France tried to expel him, since he had presented himself variously as Soviet or Romanian, but no country would accept him.
 Sentenced to house arrest in Mende, he tried to rebuild his business.
+Joanovici was the first to dream up how to swindle VAT, which was still in its infancy.
+All that was needed was to ask the state to export old iron salvaged in France to other countries, which would mean the tax was reimbursed.
+In fact, the iron was not exported but offloaded for sale in France.
+This re-routing resulted in an embezzlement of 800 million francs.

-But tax problems arose and he went on the run in October 1957, arriving in Haifa via Geneva and Casablanca.
-Because of his past as a Nazi collaborator, he was expelled from Israel, becoming, with Robert Soblen and Meyer Lansky one of the only three Jews to whom Israel refused to apply the Law of return, giving Israeli citizenship to all Jews within its borders.
+Realizing that the tax authorities were after him, he went on the run in October 1957, arriving in Haifa via Geneva and Casablanca.
+Because of his past as a Nazi collaborator, he was expelled from Israel, becoming, with Robert Soblen and Meyer Lansky the first of the three Jews to whom Israel refused to apply the Law of return, giving Israeli citizenship to all Jews within its borders.